vt-aoe-nanosat-avionics/tab-global/new-tab-versions/README.md

 NOTE: COMMON_ASCII will not be transitioned into the new-tab because it utilizes the same OP-CODE as COMMON_DEBUG.
 Future iterations may change the OP-CODEs of one or both of these commands to allow both in one iteration.

-Another note: Anything in new-tab.c that was not written in taolst_protocol.c or tab.c was included in both, and removed from the initial two columns for clarity.
+Another note: Anything in new-tab.c that was not listed in taolst_protocol.c or tab.c was included in both, and removed from the initial two columns for clarity.